ITCMD/DISM-Manager/README.md

 - Windows 10 or later
 - DISM system and Windows ADK (It will install these for you if you do not have them).
 - Administrator Access

+Please consider referencing IT Command (http://www.itcommand.tech) if you use this program.
+While not required by license, I appreciate you keeping my name on the code.